croz-ltd/nrich/nrich-validation/README.md

 ## Overview

-`nrich-validation` is a library intended to add additional `jakarta.validation-api` constraints that have proved to be useful on multiple occasions.
+`nrich-validation` is a module intended to add additional `jakarta.validation-api` constraints that have proved to be useful on multiple occasions.
 It contains a list of constraints and corresponding validators.
 Registration of validators is tied to `hibernate-validator` implementation.
-It also contains a list of messages for standard and additional constraints in english and croatian (`validationMessages`).
+It also contains a list of messages for standard and additional constraints in english and croatian (`nrich-validation-messages`).

 ## Setting up Spring beans